OlexaKvitka/Linear-Regresion-Revenue-Predicting/README.md

 # Linear-Regresion-Revenue-Predicting

-### GOAL:
+## GOAL: *Create a simple linear regression model and predicting the average customer purchase income (purchase_value, in monetary units) based on the time spent on the site (time_on_site, in minutes)*

-*Create a simple linear regression model and predicting the average customer purchase income (purchase_value, in monetary units) based on the time spent on the site (time_on_site, in minutes)*
+# Performing STEPS:

 1. Build a scatter plot for the input data.
 Assess the type of dependence, draw the regression line on the graph.
 2. Split the dataset into training and test data.